lmorisse/Symu/README.md

 Because we believe that such a framework is valuable for organizations and academics.
 And that academics can enrich use cases and models implemented in this framework.

 ## Getting Started
-The main project is (SymuEngine)[https://github.com/lmorisse/Symu/tree/master/Symu%20source%20code/SymuEngine].
+The main project is [SymuEngine](https://github.com/lmorisse/Symu/tree/master/Symu%20source%20code/SymuEngine).
 This is the framework you'll use to build your own application in batch or GUI mode.
-(SymuTools)[https://github.com/lmorisse/Symu/tree/master/Symu%20source%20code/SymuTools] is a set of utilities for SymuEngine.
+[SymuTools](https://github.com/lmorisse/Symu/tree/master/Symu%20source%20code/SymuTools) is a set of utilities for SymuEngine.
 Those two projects come with their test project, mainly unit tests.
 They are helpful for developers to understand how to use the framework.

 The sample projects are interesting to understand what the framework can do.
-They are divided into models, for example (learning and forgetting models)[https://github.com/lmorisse/Symu/tree/master/Symu%20examples/SymuLearnAndForget].
+They are divided into models, for example [learning and forgetting models](https://github.com/lmorisse/Symu/tree/master/Symu%20examples/SymuLearnAndForget).
 They also come with their test project, which are more integration tests.
 They allow you to discover, understand and configure each model, in this sense it is a good entry point.